advanced-go/example-domain/README.md

 ## timeseries
 [Timeseries][timeseriespkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

-## timeseries1
+## timeseriesvar
-[Timeseries1][timeseries1pkg] implements environment, request context, status, error, and output types.
+[Timeseriesvar][timeseriesvarpkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

 ## timeseries2
 [Timeseries2][timeseries2pkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.